core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Once a peer has successfully decrypted and verified an incoming message protected with CTX\_NEW, that peer MUST discard the old Security Context CTX\_OLD.

+The peer starting the KUDOS execution is denoted as initiator, while the other peer is denoted as responder.

-KUDOS can be started by the client or the server, as defined in {{ssec-derive-ctx-client-init}} and {{ssec-derive-ctx-server-init}}, respectively.
-The following properties hold for both the client- and server-initiated version of KUDOS.
+KUDOS may run with the initiator acting either as CoAP client or CoAP server.
+The former case is denoted as the "forward message flow" (see {{ssec-derive-ctx-client-init}}) and the latter as the "reverse message flow" (see {{ssec-derive-ctx-server-init}}).
+The following properties hold for both the forward and reverse message flow.

 * The initiator always offers the fresh value N1.
 * The responder always offers the fresh value N2